eclipse-kura/kura/docs/cloud-api/built-in-cloud.md

 - `enable.default.subscriptions` - when set to true, the gateway will not be remotely manageable.
 - `payload.encoding` - Specify the message payload encoding.
 The possible options are _Kura Protobuf_ and _Simple JSON_.

+The default CloudService implementations publishes the following [lifecycle messages](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.core.cloud/src/main/java/org/eclipse/kura/core/cloud/LifecycleMessage.java):
+1. [BIRTH message](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraBirthPayload.java): sent immediately when device is connected to the cloud platform;
+2. [DISCONNECT message](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraDisconnectPayload.java): sent immediately before device is disconnected from the cloud platform;
+3. delayed [BIRTH message](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraBirthPayload.java): sent when new cloud application handler becomes available, a DP is installed or removed, GPS position is locked (can be disabled), or when modem status changes (can be disabled).
+These messages are cached for 30 seconds before sending.
+If no other message of such type arrives the message is sent; otherwise the BIRTH is cached and the timeout restarts.
+This is to avoid sending multiple messages when the framework starts.

 ## MqttDataTransport

 The MqttDataTransport service provides the ability to connect to a remote broker, publish messages, subscribe to topics, receive messages on the subscribed topics, and disconnect from the remote message broker.
 To use this service, select the **MqttDataTransport** option located in the **System** area and select the **CloudService** tab as shown in the screen capture below.